PROJECTS at LEOPOLD'S PRESERVE

 The variety of successional stages, moisture regimes, elevations, and species assemblages present at Leopold's Preserve allows us to showcase a wonderful diversity of Piedmont habitats, from meadows to wetlands to old-growth forests.
 To provide further educational opportunities about this area's habitats, we are working to transform this former farm field into a representative oak-hickory savanna.
 Watch this space as we continue making progress towards this long-term goal!

-We are working to restore several meadows in the Preserve, with the ultimate goal of increasing habitat for birds and pollinators.
-These meadows also offer an excellent teaching opportunity about succession, habitat connectivity, and ecological restoration.
-Through careful application of prescribed fire, mechanical and chemical treatments, and native seeding, we are moving away from invasive and nuisance species in these meadows and fostering conditions for native plants and wildlife to thrive.
+We are working to restore native landscapes in the Preserve, with the ultimate goal of increasing habitat for birds and wildlife.
+Our habitats offer an excellent teaching opportunity about succession, habitat connectivity, and ecological restoration.
+Through careful application of prescribed fire, mechanical and chemical treatments, and native seeding, we are moving away from invasive and nuisance species in the Preserve and fostering conditions for native plants and wildlife to thrive.

 HIKE WITH A NATURALIST